quarkiverse/quarkus-openapi-generator/README.md

 You will also need to add or update the `quarkus-maven-plugin` configuration with the following:

 > **⚠️**
-You probably already have this configuration if you created your application with the [Quarkus Starter](https://code.quarkus.io/).
+You probably already have this configuration if you created your application with [Code Quarkus](https://code.quarkus.io/).
 That said, double-check your configuration not to add another `plugin` entry.

 ```xml